j-bailey/AsyncMeeting/README.md

 # Testing

 This project has three types of tests.
-- Unit tests
+- Unit tests (server and client)
-- Integration Tests
+- Integration Tests (server and client)
 - end-to-end (e2e) tests

 Unit tests have no external dependencies to run including the files system, they run super fast, and only set a small unit of the system.